Alaqian/Installing-PySpark-for-Big-Data-CS-GY-6513/README.md

 pip install pyspark[pandas_on_spark] plotly  # to plot your data, you can install plotly together
 ```

-4. OPen a new notebook and run the following code to start a new spark session:
+4. Open a new notebook and run the following code to start a new spark session:
 ```python
 import os
 import pyspark